- Room size (sqm): 25

 This design hotel is located at the heart of Málaga's tourist centre.
 It is situated close to the harbour and the old town centre.
 From the hotel, it is only a 10-minute walk to ...
 Continue reading

 This design hotel is located at the heart of Málaga's tourist centre.
 It is situated close to the harbour and the old town centre.
 From the hotel, it is only a 10-minute walk to the Picasso museum and a couple of blocks to Larios Street.
 The Cervantes Theatre is around 10 minutes away, the Botanic Gardens are a 25-minute walk away and the airport lays around 12 km away.
 Built in 2006, this hotel has a total of 50 rooms spread over 4 floors.
 Facilities include private car parking.
 The interiors stem from the designer Lorenzo Castillo and mimic the summer houses on the east coast of the States with unconventional colours.
 The air-conditioned foyer offers guests a 24-hour reception desk and houses a currency exchange desk.
 WLAN Internet access and room service are also offered.
-Guests may serve themselves at the breakfast buffet.
+Guests may serve themselves at the breakfast Continental.

 - Air conditioning